jinjagit/blogger/README.md

 # Issues with / fixes for Blogger 2 tutorial:

-Note: Some / all of these issues may be fixed by the time you read this (as I, and others, have reported some to the github repo 'issues' page for the tutorial).
+Many of the issues may well be due to my using Rails 5.2.0, not 4.0.0 as in the tutorial.
+Many of the extra tweaks / ideas may work for many versions of Rails.

-I found these solutions either by comparing my code with that of student examples where the functionality in question worked, or by experimentation.
+I found these solutions either by comparing my code with that of student examples where the functionality in question worked, searching the web, or experimentation.
 Since I am a Rails novice, my solutions may not be best practice!

 ### L2 / L3 Deleting article breaks app, after previously working:
 After creating comments and tags functionality, the delete article function breaks. (i.e. deleting an article will throw an error and stop the app).
 A solution is to edit the article.rb file to include; <code>dependent: :delete_all</code> in the lines: